Tackle Early Spring Gardening Chores

 Do you ever get that urge to go out and do something in the garden, even though it may be too early in the year to do much?
 "I get a little too eager every now and then, thinking that it's okay to plant something when it isn't, or wanting to mow the lawn even though it doesn't need it," says master gardener Paul James.

 That's not to say there aren't things that can be done in the off-season, especially during the few weeks before the official gardening season begins.
-Paul has come up with a list of things to do that can be done now.
+Paul has come up with a list of things that can be done now.

-Repairing a Dry Stacked-Stone Wall
+Repair a Dry Stacked-Stone Wall

 "I love the natural look of stones that are stacked dry, meaning that they're not actually mortared in place" Paul says.
 However, they do have a tendency to shift during the winter months.
 As a result, the border becomes a bit unsightly, not to mention dangerous, especially if kids occasionally walk on the stones.

 Late winter to early spring is an ideal time to reposition stones.
 Sometimes minor adjustments are all that's needed; simply moving the larger stones with smaller ones can stabilize the border.
 It doesn't take all that much time or effort, and the payoff is worth it in terms of enhanced aesthetics and safety.

 Fix Uneven Steppingstones